Createdd/Writing/2020/articles/QuestionsAiPart2.md

 14. What is the use of the activation function in a perceptron?
 What is the relation to Boolean functions?
 15. Explain the learning method of a perceptron.
 16. How are weights optimized in a perceptron?
-17. Part of the learning process is the error.
+17. Part of the learning process is an error.
 How can it be measured and how can it be minimized?
 18. What are the differences between a Threshold Activation Function and a Sigmoid Activation Function?
 Why is the later more popular?
 19. What are Multilayer Perceptrons?
 20. Describe the information processing of them.
 21. What is backpropagation learning?
-22. What are the training steps when minimizing the network error?
+22. What are the training steps when minimizing a network error?
 23. What is overfitting?
 Elaborate on Training- /Test Set Error.
 24. What is Deep Learning?
 What are the key requirements?
 25. What is a Convolutional Neural Network?
 What is a convolution?